michalpurzynski/nsm-build/README.md

 # nsm-build
-Scripts to build nsm packages with fpm
+All kinds of scripts that build NSM packages